Breaking News

 A total of 121 cases were linked to the outbreaks – 30 in children and 91 in staff, it found.

-Co-primary cases are defined as two or more confirmed cases of Covid-19 with a common epidemiological link diagnosed at the time.
-Covid-19 Outbreaks were defined as two or more epidemiologically linked cases where subsequent cases were diagnosed within 14 days.
+Co-primary cases are defined as two or more confirmed cases of COVID-19 with a common epidemiological link that are diagnosed at the same time.
+COVID-19 outbreaks were described as two or more epidemiologically linked cases where subsequent cases were diagnosed within 14 days.

 The findings reveal that only 0.01 per cent of open educational settings had an outbreak and that out of more than one million children attending pre-school and primary school in June, only 70 were affected.